flow-project/flow/docs/source/examples.rst

 decelerations and lowers the average velocity of the system.
 The goal is to train a single autonomous vehicle to eliminate the shockwave.

-The experiment config for this in human-only mode is `examples/exp_configs/non_rl/ring.py`.
+The experiment config for this in human-only mode (non-RL) is `examples/exp_configs/non_rl/ring.py`.
-The run scripts in rllib and aimsun are `examples/exp_configs/singleagent/singleagent_ring.py` and `examples/aimsun/singleagent_ring.py`.
+The experiment config for RL-based is `examples/exp_configs/singleagent/singleagent_ring.py`.
 These control environments are partially observed: the autonomous vehicle only observes its own distance to the leading vehicle, its speed, and the speed of the leading vehicle.

 To make this task more difficult, the environment has a configurable parameter, `ring_length`, which can be set to a list containing the minimum and maximum ring-size.
 The autonomous vehicle must